-During hospital stays all patients are visited by the treating doctor.
-In public hospitals this commonly occurs as part of a multi-disciplinary team ward round which provides an opportunity for members of the multidisciplinary team (consultants, junior doctors, and allied health professionals including pharmacists) to jointly engage with patients and discuss progress and treatment.
-Ward rounds are regarded as a key aspect of bestpractice to provide patient-centred care.
-In the last two decades, pharmacists have been progressively included as key members of multi-disciplinary teams in hospitals, however consistent involvement in ward rounds remains a challenge for many respondents.
-Only 9% were able to do so routinely, with 31% doing so 'if they had time' and the overwhelming majority of pharmacists (57%) not attending.
-Typically, private hospitals which are visited by consultant specialists rather than staff specialists, do not facilitate multidisciplinary ward rounds.
+During hospital stays, all patients are seen by the treating doctor.
+In public hospitals this commonly occurs as part of a multidisciplinary team ward round which provides an opportunity for members of the multidisciplinary team (consultants, junior doctors, allied health professionals and pharmacists) to jointly engage with patients and discuss progress and treatment.
+Ward rounds are commonly regarded as a key aspect of best-practice to provide patient-centred care.
+In the last two decades, pharmacists have been progressively included as key members of multi-disciplinary teams in hospitals and evidence in Australia supports the cost-effective value of clinical pharmacy services with a 23:1 return on investment41.
+Internationally, a recent systematic review of pharmacists working in wards supports this by finding that overall regular input by ward-based pharmacists is cost-effective42.
+Yet our findings demonstrated that consistent involvement in ward rounds remains a challenge for many respondents.
+Only 7% were able to do so routinely, with 31% doing so 'if they had time' and more than half pharmacists in both public and private settings (57%) not attending ward rounds at all.
+Typically, private hospitals which are visited by consultant specialists rather than staff specialists, do not facilitate multi-disciplinary ward rounds.

-3. Use of medicines to treat acute pain in opioid naive patients
+3. Use of medicines to treat acute pain in opioid naïve patients

-In Australia and internationally opioids are classified as 'high-risk' medicines due to their extensive adverse effect profile, in particular, their sedative and respiratory depressant effects.
-More broadly, long-term use of opioids can impair cognitive function and precipitate dependency and addiction.
-Efforts to reduce harm have initially focussed on opioid prescribing in the community.
-In recent years it has become widely accepted that hospital prescribing, and hospital initiation of opioids plays an important role4.
-New Zealand research indicates that while the majority of prescribing occurs in the community, 70% is initiated in hospitals with 17% of patients continuing opioid use long-term36.
-The dose and quantities of opioid medicines prescribed at discharge have been identified as a risk factor for long-term use37 with each refill or an additional week being associated with a 44% increase in the rate of misuse38.
-Hence, it is increasingly accepted that the risk of opioid harm results from a combination of dose, quantity, surgical procedure and patient risk factors39.
+In Australia and internationally, opioids are classified as 'high-risk' medicines due to their extensive adverse effect profile, in particular, their sedative and respiratory depressant effects.
+More broadly, long-term opioid use can impair cognitive function and precipitate dependency and addiction.
+Efforts to reduce harm have initially focused on opioid prescribing in the community.
+In recent years it has become widely accepted that hospital prescribing and initiation of opioids plays an important role4.
+A systematic review has indicated that one-third of adults receiving long-term opioid therapy have received their first opioid prescription from a surgeon, indicating that post-surgical prescribing in hospitals is an important point of intervention43.
+The dose and quantities of opioids prescribed at discharge have been identified as a risk factor for long-term use44 with each refill or an additional week being associated with a 44% increase in the rate of misuse45.
+In addition, the risk of harm is considerably higher with sustained-release opioids compared to immediate-release opioids (24.5% versus 3.5%)46.
+Hence, it is increasingly accepted that the risk of opioid harm results from a combination of dose, quantity, surgical procedure and patient risk factors47.

-Commonly prescribed analgesia for acute pain
+Commonly prescribed analgesics for acute pain

-According to respondents, a typical treatment for acute pain in opioid naive patients at Australian public and private hospitals is likely to include a combination of immediate-release opioids, sustained-release opioids and non-opioid analgesia.
-During recovery from surgery patients are generally prescribed maximal doses of paracetamol to provide baseline analgesia, with adjunct opioid analgesia to treat severe pain as necessary - immediate-release oral opioids is a cornerstone of acute pain management.
-This may be complemented by other non-opioid analgesia such as non-steroidal anti-inflammatory drugs and partial/mixed opioids (e.g. tramadol, tapentadol) if appropriate.
-As per the recent statement from ANZCA, and Analgesic Therapeutic Guidelines, sustained-release opioids are not recommended for use in the management of patients with acute pain40 however they are currently reported to be used by 77% of respondents in the treatment of acute pain which may indicate future difficulty in changing clinical habits.
+According to respondents, a typical treatment for acute pain in opioid naïve patients at Australian public and private hospitals is likely to include a combination of immediate-release opioids, sustained-release opioids and non-opioid analgesics.
+During recovery from surgery, patients are generally prescribed maximal doses of paracetamol to provide baseline analgesia, with adjunct opioid analgesic to treat severe pain as necessary - immediate-release oral opioids is a cornerstone of acute pain management.
+This may be complemented by other non-opioid analgesics such as non-steroidal anti-inflammatory drugs and partial/mixed opioids (e.g. tramadol, tapentadol) if appropriate.
+As per the recent statements from ANZCA, and Therapeutic Guidelines: Analgesic, sustained-release opioids are not recommended for use in the management of patients with acute pain48, however they are currently reported to be used by 77% of respondents for treatment of acute pain which may indicate future difficulty in changing prescribing habits and patient expectations.